ruubytes/Maon.py/README.md

 - `playlist` (alias: `q`, `queue`)

 Shows the current playlist and the entry numbers of the songs.
+Due to text message length, the command currently only displays what is playing and the next ~20 entries.

 - `playlist <number, number, ...>`